Sign in to your Google Account with another email address

 Add an alternate email address

 We’ll send an email with a verification link to your alternate email address.
-You’ll need to click the link before you can begin signing in to your account with the alternate address.
+You’ll need to open the email and click the link before you can begin signing in to your account with the alternate address.
+Please note that email delivery can take some time.

 Can't find our verification message?
 Read our troubleshooting tips.